humphreybc/uxdesignday/README.md

 Uses [Coffeescript](http://coffeescript.org/) and [Stylus](http://learnboost.github.com/stylus/).
 I compile with [LiveReload](http://livereload.com/) which is pretty great, but any Coffeescript / Stylus compiler will do.

-### Using Grunt
+### Running locally with Grunt

 * [gruntjs.com](http://gruntjs.com/)
 * [nodejs.org](http://nodejs.org/)
 * [npmjs.org](https://npmjs.org/)

 A Gruntfile with a 'dev' task is available for development.

+#### Install grunt-cli (may need to use sudo)

+    npm install -g grunt-cli

+#### Install the node prerequisites

+    npm install

-Install the node prerequisites with 'npm install' and run 'grunt dev' to watch changes to CoffeeScript and Stylus files.
+#### Run 'grunt dev' to watch for changes in the Coffeescript and Stylus files.

-You might need to run 'npm install -g grunt-cli' as root beforehand.
+    grunt dev

 ### Deploying